Los Angeles Capital Management LLC Reduces Stake in Tesla, Inc. (NASDAQ:TSLA)

-Los Angeles Capital Management LLC lowered its holdings in Tesla, Inc. (NASDAQ:TSLA – Free Report) by 13.5% during the second quarter, according to the company in its most recent filing with the SEC.
+Los Angeles Capital Management LLC lessened its position in shares of Tesla, Inc. (NASDAQ:TSLA – Free Report) by 13.5% during the second quarter, according to its most recent filing with the Securities & Exchange Commission.
 The fund owned 1,244,247 shares of the electric vehicle producer’s stock after selling 194,827 shares during the quarter.
 Tesla comprises 1.3% of Los Angeles Capital Management LLC’s investment portfolio, making the stock its 12th biggest holding.
-Los Angeles Capital Management LLC’s holdings in Tesla were worth $325,707,000 as of its most recent SEC filing.
+Los Angeles Capital Management LLC’s holdings in Tesla were worth $325,707,000 at the end of the most recent quarter.

-Other hedge funds have also made changes to their positions in the company.
-Alpha Paradigm Partners LLC purchased a new position in shares of Tesla in the 3rd quarter valued at about $27,000.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Alpha Paradigm Partners LLC purchased a new position in Tesla during the 3rd quarter worth approximately $27,000.
 Mendota Financial Group LLC grew its stake in Tesla by 3,733.3% during the 2nd quarter.
 Mendota Financial Group LLC now owns 115 shares of the electric vehicle producer’s stock worth $30,000 after buying an additional 112 shares during the last quarter.
 Annapolis Financial Services LLC grew its stake in Tesla by 2,050.0% during the 2nd quarter.
 Annapolis Financial Services LLC now owns 129 shares of the electric vehicle producer’s stock worth $34,000 after buying an additional 123 shares during the last quarter.
 GW&K Investment Management LLC purchased a new position in Tesla during the 1st quarter worth approximately $30,000.
 Finally, St. Johns Investment Management Company LLC grew its stake in Tesla by 451.9% during the 1st quarter.
 St. Johns Investment Management Company LLC now owns 149 shares of the electric vehicle producer’s stock worth $31,000 after buying an additional 122 shares during the last quarter.
 Hedge funds and other institutional investors own 41.87% of the company’s stock.

-A number of research analysts recently issued reports on the company.
-Barclays restated an “equal weight” rating and set a $260.00 price target on shares of Tesla in a research note on Friday, September 22nd.
-UBS Group dropped their price target on Tesla from $290.00 to $266.00 and set a “neutral” rating on the stock in a research note on Tuesday, October 10th.
-Canaccord Genuity Group reaffirmed a “buy” rating and set a $293.00 price objective on shares of Tesla in a research report on Friday, September 29th.
-JPMorgan Chase & Co. increased their price objective on Tesla from $120.00 to $135.00 in a research report on Tuesday, October 3rd.
-Finally, Jefferies Financial Group decreased their price objective on Tesla from $265.00 to $250.00 in a research report on Monday, October 9th.
-Seven equities research analysts have rated the stock with a sell rating, sixteen have given a hold rating and thirteen have given a buy rating to the company.
-According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $238.28.
+A number of analysts have weighed in on TSLA shares.
+Barclays reaffirmed an “equal weight” rating and set a $260.00 price objective on shares of Tesla in a research report on Friday, September 22nd.
+Bank of America increased their price objective on Tesla from $225.00 to $300.00 in a research report on Thursday, July 6th.
+Sanford C. Bernstein reaffirmed an “underperform” rating and set a $150.00 price objective on shares of Tesla in a research report on Thursday, July 20th.
+Robert W. Baird increased their price objective on Tesla from $252.00 to $300.00 and gave the stock an “outperform” rating in a research report on Monday, July 17th.
+Finally, Morgan Stanley decreased their price objective on Tesla from $400.00 to $380.00 and set an “overweight” rating for the company in a research report on Thursday, October 19th.
+Seven equities research analysts have rated the stock with a sell rating, sixteen have given a hold rating and thirteen have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $238.28.

 Tesla, Inc designs, develops, manufactures, leases, and sells electric vehicles, and energy generation and storage systems in the United States, China, and internationally.
 It operates in two segments, Automotive, and Energy Generation and Storage.
 The Automotive segment offers electric vehicles, as well as sells automotive regulatory credits; and non-warranty after-sales vehicle, used vehicles, retail merchandise, and vehicle insurance services.